 Game has had some stock earlier this Black Friday week, so we're keeping our fingers crossed there's more on the way.
 In the meantime, you can always stock up on some games or accessories for your new toy.

 Smyths Toys is a good bet for an Xbox Series S and X restock, so it's worth checking its page to try your luck.
-The Series X is currently expected in December (which isn't that far away), while the Series S says November so fingers crossed!
+Both the Series X and Series S are currently expected in December (which isn't that far away).
+Fingers crossed!

 Currys PC World